sjkp/blitz-embed/README.md

 # bert.cpp

 **Note: Now that BERT support has been merged into [`llama.cpp`](https://github.com/ggerganov/llama.cpp), this repo is semi-defunct.
-The implementation in `llama.cpp` is substantially faster
+The implementation in `llama.cpp` is substantially faster and has much better model support.
+Still happy to accept PRs if they do come along though.**

 This is a [ggml](https://github.com/ggerganov/ggml) implementation of the BERT embedding architecture.
 It supports inference on CPU, CUDA and Metal in floating point and a wide variety of quantization schemes.
 Includes Python bindings for batched inference.